 1. Use a Street Legal Electric Scooter

 Investing in an electric scooter for adults, or a hybrid car is a smart way to reduce carbon emission.
-Besides this, you can get premium space for parking that can save you tones of money you give on taxes.
+Besides this, you can get premium space for parking that can save you tonnes of money you give on taxes.
 If you are looking for an e-scooter that is legal to operate on the roads in the US check out this list by HoverPatrol.

-2. Walk, Jog or Bike to Work
+2. Walk, Jog or Bike to Work & Take your Reusables

 Try biking or two-wheelers to make commuting easy.
 If the idea intimidates you, pair up with an experienced cyclist until you gain riding confidence.